French (FREN) 101

 FREN 101 continues the study of the basic elements of the French language acquired in FREN 100.
 Oral and written skills are developed through the study of vocabulary, grammar, and idiomatic expressions.
 This course will enable students to speak and write in simple French in a range of everyday situations.
 A basic knowledge of English grammar is very important since FREN 101 contains a major grammar component.

-- holidays and other events in the past tenses
+- your holidays and other events in the past.

-- culinary habits in general and more specifically in France
+- culinary habits in general, and French culinary habits in particular.

-- travel in general and tourism in France
+- travel in general, and French tourism in particular.

 - the comparative and superlative